tomanistor/osprey/README.md

 git submodule add https://github.com/kdevo/osprey-delight.git themes/osprey-delight
 ```

-The easiest way is to simply copy the [exampleSite](/exampleSite) directory's *content* to your project's root.
+Now, simply copy the [exampleSite](/exampleSite) directory's *content* to your project's root, it's a great starting point.
-This way, you have a good starting point that you can use for further modifications.

 > [Visit the Hugo docs](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme) for more info and general setup of a Hugo site.